Characterization of VUV4 SiPM for Liquid Argon Detector: Data Analysis

 As can be seen from Fig.~\ref{fig.example}-(c) and Fig.~\ref{fig.example}-(d), the delayed pulse overlaps on the primary SPE pulse, thus the total waveform can be described according to Eq.~\ref{Eq.landau}, which is a superposition of two Landau Distributions~\cite{Landau} and a constant with seven parameters.

 where A$_1$, A$_2$ represent the amplitudes, p$_1$, p$_2$ represent the locations and w$_1$, w$_2$ represent the widths of the two pulses, respectively, BL represents the baseline.
 The first term of Eq.~\ref{Eq.landau} is for describing the primary pulse and the second term is for the delayed pulse.
 Fig.~\ref{fig.fit} shows an example of the fitting result of an AP event.
-DeCT events have the similar topological structure with AP events, thus Eq.~\ref{Eq.landau} can be used to fit both kinds of signals.
+DeCT event pulses have the same shape as AP events, thus Eq.~\ref{Eq.landau} can be used to fit both kinds of signals.